Integrated Oral Health Science Sequence

 DENT 1610 Management of Complex Oral Conditions

-Dental Pharmacotherapeutics is taken concurrently with Pharmacology for Dental Students (PHAR 1640) in the Fall and Winter Quarters of Y-2.
-The primary goal of this course is to discuss the most current clinical application of therapeutic agents commonly used in general dentistry, such as analgesics, antibiotics, sedatives and anxiolytics, local and general anesthetics and vasoconstrictor agents, in preparation for entry into clinic training in Spring Quarter of Y-2.
+Dental Pharmacotherapeutics is taken concurrently with Pharmacology for Dental Students (PHAR 1640) in the Fall and Winter Quarters of DMD-2.
+The primary goal of this course is to discuss the most current clinical application of therapeutic agents commonly used in general dentistry, such as analgesics, antibiotics, sedatives and anxiolytics, local and general anesthetics and vasoconstrictor agents, in preparation for entry into clinic training in Spring Quarter of DMD-2.
 Additional topics for discussion to be determined by the course director may include the pharmacotherapy of smoking cessation, alternative medicine products, and emerging trends in drug therapy.
 Clinical problem solving and management is emphasized, with reference to issues associated with the pediatric and geriatric populations, pregnancy and breast-feeding, poly-pharmacy and drug-drug interactions.
 The basics of prescription writing and prescribing regulations relevant to dentistry are covered.
 This course is taught during the Fall and Winter quarters with a single grade given at the completion of the course.

 Comprehensive Oral Healthcare

 This course concentrates on the restoration of the patient's oral facial function in cases of advanced disease.
 During Comprehensive Oral Healthcare, fixed and removable prosthodontics and the associated periodontal concerns are continued from the previous term.
 Fixed partial dentures are emphasized as well as related ethical concerns, practice management, and communications.
 The indications and options for pain and anxiety control are addressed, as is hard/soft tissue trauma, urgent care, medical emergencies, TMD, and oral surgery.
 Topics in oral pathology continue from the previous quarter.

 Oral Health Sciences 2.4